pnp/PnP-PowerShell/README.md

 # CONTRIBUTING #

-If you want to contribute to this OfficeDevPnP PowerShel library, please [proceed here](CONTRIBUTING.md)
+If you want to contribute to this SharePoint Patterns and Practices PowerShel library, please [proceed here](CONTRIBUTING.md)

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.